psusecurity/psusecurity.github.io/README.md

 The Competition consists of two stages:

-- Stage I involves trying to solve 7 problems (i.e., Challenges) without going to the main campus of Penn State.
+- Stage I (i.e., preliminary round) involves trying to solve 7 problems (i.e., Challenges) without going to the main campus of Penn State.
 Participants submit their solutions through an email.
 Stage I will last 2 weeks.
-- Stage II involves trying to solve a designated number of problems at the main campus of Penn State.
+- Stage II (i.e., final round) involves trying to solve a designated number of problems at the main campus of Penn State.
 A designated number of better performers during Stage I will advance to Stage II.
 All travel costs will be covered by Penn State.
 The Stage II Competition will last 12 hours (10am-10pm) on the designated Competition day.

 ### Who is eligible to participate in the Competition?

 The competition is open to all students: high school students, undergraduate students, and graduate students.
 Each individual who participates in the Competition must:

-- be at least 13 years old;
+- be at least 18 years old;
-- if under 18, have the consent of their parent or guardian to participate;
+- form a team alone or with up to 4 other participants;
-- if a team has only one member, then the member must be a U.S. citizen; if a team has two members, then at least one member must be a U.S. citizen; if a team has three or four members, then at least two members must be a U.S. citizen; if a team has five members, then at least three members must be a U.S. citizen; and
+- must be U.S. citizens, or permanent residents admitted to the U.S. for permanent residence prior to award
 - have a valid student ID (photo ID)

 ## Prizes